Dasharo/verilog-tpm-fifo-registers/README.md

 iverilog -o tpm_fifo_regs regs_tb.v regs_module.v defines.v
 ```

-> It is likely that one can see a few warnings - these are not that important
-> right now and we can just skip them

 3. After compilation has ended, we can use `vvp` tool to generate the `.vcd`
    file with timing simulation content: